 Setting up a business is a big deal, and it shouldn’t be taken lightly or rushed.

 It’s important to consider the kind of business model you want.
-You also need time to assess your skillset, decide who you’d like to work with, what services to offer, how you’ll manage your workload and to work out how much money you can realistically earn vs how much time you have.
+You also need time to assess your skillset, decide who you’d like to work with, what services to offer, how you’ll manage your workload and work out how much money you can realistically earn vs how much time you have available.

-If you’re going to set up your own business, it has to be financially viable, and it should be better than what you had before.
+If you’re going to set up your own business, it has to be financially viable and the income should be better than what you earned in your employed position.

 I actually tell my trainees to take a week off after the first section of the DIY VA course so they can let the information seep in and to prevent them hurtling off in a direction that doesn’t ultimately suit their short and long term goals.

 If you set up a business that doesn’t reflect your needs or what you want from work, you’ll exchange a frustrating job where you feel trapped, for a frustrating business where you feel trapped.

 If you rush it, you’ll regret it.

 A business is like a house, and it needs a solid foundation.
-There’s no point picking out cushions before the roof is on!
+There’s no point picking out lampshades before the roof is on.

-How long does it take to get clients?
+How long does it take Virtual Assistants to get clients?

 How long you take to get clients will depend on whether you already have contacts to reach out to and how much time you put into promoting your services.

-Some VAs get work right away, and some don’t.
+Some Virtua Assistants get work right away, and some don’t.
 Some get work right away then take ages to get more, and some VAs take ages to get clients but then loads come at once.